airou-lab/website/src/_includes/projects-pages/RNA_Sequencing.md

 # Progress:

 Guppy base-calling via Dorado and Nanopolish [2] provide good features to train the OmniModel.
 I have written preprocessing code that converts Nanopolish output files into an ingestible format for the OmniModel.
 I have prepared unmodified tomato invitro transcribed RNA data and ran tests on the model.
-I have processed modified RNA data and created labels for it, but poor accuracy indicates bad data or labels, or a need for a better training algorithm.
+I have processed modified RNA data and created labels for it; unfortunately the labels proved to be highly inaccurate leading to poor results when testing the model.
+The need for proper ground truth data to test and train the model persists.

 ## OmniModel Structure:
 ![Alt text](/assets/images/omniModelStruct.png)